One in a Million (1936 film): Reception

+Variety described One in a Million as a "very entertaining, adroitly mixed concoction of romance, music, comedy and skating [that] introduces to film audiences Olympic figure-skating champion Sonja Henie."
+Henie's "assets" were listed as "A sweet demeanor, engaging personality, an intriguing Scandinavian accent and an abundance of poise."

+In their March, 1937 edition, Modern Screen gave the film a three-star review and heralded Sonja Henie as "a distinctive new star" whose skating sequences are "marvels of rhythm and grace."
+As an actress she was described as "more than acceptable."
+It noted that Adolphe Menjou, Arline Judge and the Ritz Brothers provided most of the film’s comedy and that Don Ameche was "sincere in the romantic scenes and a bit uncomfortable when he’s the wisecracking reporter."

-Filmink called it "A grab bag of a movie.
+In 2020, Filmink called it "A grab bag of a movie.
 Plays like a variety show with a whole collection of acts.
 Fascinating to see how they protect [Henie]."
 Figure skating writer and historian Ellyn Kestnbaum analyzed the film in her book Culture on Ice: Figure Skating and Cultural Meaning (2003) to demonstrate her discussion about specularity in figure skating and "how the image of competitive skating made its way into the American consciousness through its depiction in the image-driven mass medium of Hollywood film".

 The movie was originally banned in Nazi Germany because the Ritz Brothers, a Jewish-American comedy trio, were in the cast.
 It was cleared for exhibition in the country after Henie pressured Propaganda Minister Joseph Goebbels on his private line to remove any scene in which any member of the trio was featured.